brocaar/chirpstack-docs/content/guides/first-gateway-device.md

     main:
         parent: guides
         weight: 4
-description: When you have the LoRa Server project components up & running, this guide helps you getting started with your first gateway and device.
+description: When you have the ChirpStack components up & running, this guide helps you getting started with your first gateway and device.
 ---

 # First gateway and device

-After all components are installed, you should be able to navigate to the LoRa App Server web-interface.
+After installing the full ChirpStack stack, you should be able to navigate to the ChirpStack Application Server web-interface.

-To access the LoRa App Server web-interface, enter the IP address or hostname of you server, followed by port `8080` (this is a default configuration which can be modified through the `lora-app-server.toml` configuration file).
+To access the ChirpStack Application Server web-interface, enter the IP address or hostname of you server, followed by port `8080` (this is a default configuration which can be modified through the `chirpstack-application-server.toml` configuration file).

 If a TLS certificate has been configured (optional), use http**s://** else use the http:// option (default).
 Examples: